michaelduong/Post/README.md

 Because you will only use one View Controller in this project, there is no reason to make this controller a singleton or shared controller.
 To learn more about when singletons may not be the best tool, review this article on [Singleton Abuse](https://www.objc.io/issues/13-architecture/singletons/#global-state).
 The key takeaway for now is that singletons aren't always the right tool for the job and you should carefully consider if it is the best pattern for accessing data in your project.

 1. Add a static constant `baseURL` for the `PostController` to know the base URL for the /posts/ subdirectory.
 This URL will be used to build other URLs throughout the app.
-2. Add a static constant `getterEndpoint` to the `PostController` to know where to fetch `Post` objects from.
-Use the `baseURL` and `appendingPathExtension(_:)` function to build the correct endpoint for the API to fetch posts.
-This URL will be passed to the `NetworkController` when you want to fetch posts.
+2. Add a singleton instance of the `PostController` called `shared`.
 3. Add a `posts` property that will hold the `Post` objects that you pull and serialize from the API.
-4. Add a method `fetchPosts` that provides an array of `Post` objects through an optional completion closure.
+4. Add a `fetchPosts` function.
-* This method should call the `NetworkController` `performRequest(for:...)` method to get the Data at the endpoint URL.
+    * This method should use the `baseURL`, and fetch the JSON at that endpoint.
+Since we are using a Firebase URL as the baseURL, we must add a "json" extension to the end of the base URL.
+Create a new URL by calling `appendingPathExtension(...)` on your baseURL to accomplish this. **Note that not every API needs this step.**
+    * Using this URL, create a dataTask using `URLSession.shared.dataTask(with: URL...`.
+Since we have a simple URL that needs nothing like http headers, or httpBody to be able to fetch the data, we can simply use the `dataTask(with: URL` instead of `dataTask(with: URLRequest`.
+When using this dataTask initializer, it automatically has a "GET" httpMethod.
-    * In the closure of the `performRequest(for:...)`, guard for data and `postDictionaries` by serializing the JSON using `JSONSerialization`.
-You will need to use the `try` keyword to use `JSONSerialization` to serialize the `Data`.
-Note that the API returns a Dictionary with UUID Strings as the keys, and the [String: Any] representation as the value for each key.
-If the guard fails, print an error message, run the optional completion, and return from the function.
+    * In the completion closure of the dataTask, check for errors, make sure the data returned is nil.
+Then create a  `postDictionaries` property by serializing the JSON using `JSONSerialization`.
+You will need to use the `try?` keyword to use `JSONSerialization` to serialize the `Data`.
+      * Note that the API returns a Dictionary with UUID Strings as the keys, and the [String: Any] representation as the value for each key.
+If the check fails, print an error message, return from the function.
-        * note: The syntax for this function can be very difficult.
+      * Note: The syntax for this function can be very difficult.
 Do your best to complete this without looking at the solution code.
-        * note: You _must_ run your closure even if the data is unavailable, otherwise the object that calls this function will be waiting for a response forever.
-        * note: You can use `String(data: data!, encoding: .utf8)` to capture and print a readable representation of the returned data.
+      * Note: You can use `String(data: data, encoding: .utf8)` to capture and print a readable representation of the returned data.
     * If the Data can be serialized, initialize the `Post` objects and call the completion closure with the populated array.
-(Hint: Use a for loop or `.flatMap()` to iterate through the dictionaries and initialize a new array of `Post` objects.)
+(Hint: Use a for-in loop or `.flatMap()` to iterate through the dictionaries and initialize a new array of `Post` objects.)
         * note: Because Dictionaries are unsorted, the `[Post]` you generated in this step will not be in any logical order.
     * Use the `sorted(by:)` function to sort the posts by the `timestamp` property in reverse chronological order.
     * Set `self.posts` to the sorted posts.
-    * Unwrap the completion and run the closure with the sorted posts as the parameter.
-    * Because a primary use case for `fetchPosts()` will be to reload the user interface when the request is finished, use Grand Central Dispatch to force the completion closure to run on the main thread.
-(Hint: `DispatchQueue.main.async`)

-There are many different patterns and techniques to serialize JSON data into Model objects.
-Feel free to experiment with different techniques to get at the `[String: Any]` dictionaries within the Data returned from the `URLSessionDataTask`.

 At this point you should be able to pull the `Post` data from the API and serialize a list of `Post` objects.
 Test this functionality with a Playground or in your App Delegate by trying to print the results from the API to the console.

 5. Because you will always want to fetch posts whenever you initialize the `PostController`, add an `init()` function and call `fetchPosts()`.
 This will start the call to fetch posts and assign them to the `posts` property.
 6. Other classes that use the `PostController` will be interested to know whenever the `posts` property is updated.
 Implement the delegate pattern to allow the `PostController` to notify an observer of updates to the `posts` property.
-    * Add a `PostControllerDelegate` protocol with a `postsWereUpdatedTo(posts:, on postController:)` function with a parameter that will be used to pass an array of the posts.
+    * Create a `PostControllerDelegate` protocol with a `postsWereUpdated()` function with a parameter that will be used to pass an array of the posts.
-    * Add an optional, weak `delegate` variable of type `PostControllerDelegate`.
+    * Add an optional, weak variable called `delegate` of type `PostControllerDelegate`.
-    * Use the `didSet` property observer on the `posts` variable to call the `postsWereUpdatedTo(posts:, on:)` function on the delegate.
+    * Use the `didSet` property observer on the `posts` variable to call the `postsWereUpdated()` function on the delegate.

 ### Post List Table View Controller

-Build a view that lists all posts.
-Implement dynamic height for the cells so that messages are not truncated.
-Include a Refresh Control that allows the user to 'pull to refresh' to load new, recent posts.
-Conform to the `PostControllerDelegate` protocol to reload the tableview when the `PostController` serializes new posts from the API.

 #### Table View Setup

 1. Add a `UITableViewController` as your root view controller in Main.storyboard and embed it in a `UINavigationController`
 2. Create an `PostListTableViewController` file as a subclass of `UITableViewController` and set the class of your root view controller scene
-3. Add a `postController` property to `PostListTableViewController` and set it to an instance of `PostController`
-4. Implement the UITableViewDataSource functions using the included `postController.posts` array
+3. Implement the `UITableViewDataSource` functions using the array of Post objects from the PostController's singleton.
-5. Set the `cell.textLabel` to the message, and the `cell.detailTextLabel` to the author and post date.
+4. Set the cell's text label to the message, and the detailTextLabel to the author **and** post date.
     * note: It may also help to temporarily add the `indexPath.row` to the `cell.detailTextLabel` to quickly determine if the posts are showing up where you expect them to be.

 #### Reload with Posts

-Adopt the `PostControllerDelegate` protocol to observe the `posts` property on the `PostController` to reload the tableview when there are new results.
+Adopt the `PostControllerDelegate` protocol so the `PostController` can notify the tableViewController when posts have been updated, and in turn it can reload the tableView

 1. Adopt the `PostControllerDelegate` protocol in the `PostListTableViewController`.
-2. Implement the required `postsWereUpdatedTo(posts:on:)` function by reloading the table view
+2. Implement the required `postsWereUpdated()` function by reloading the table view
-3. Set the delegate in the `viewDidLoad()`
+3. Set your tableViewController to be the delegate in the `viewDidLoad()`

 #### Dynamic Cell Height

 The length of the text on each `Post` is variable.
 Add support for dynamic resizing cells to your table view so messages are not truncated.

-1. Set the `tableView.estimatedRowHeight` in the `viewDidLoad()` function
+1. Set the `tableView.estimatedRowHeight` in the `viewDidLoad()` function.
+Look in the documentation [here](https://developer.apple.com/documentation/uikit/uitableview/1614925-estimatedrowheight) for more information on the `estimatedRowHeight` property on `UITableView`.
 2. Set the `tableView.rowHeight` to `UITableViewAutomaticDimension`
 3. Update the `textLabel` and `detailTextLabel` on the Post List storyboard scene to support multiple lines by setting the number of lines to 0 in the attributes inspector.